Favourite animal: Puffins

 Becoming a wildlife cinematographer seemed a natural fit for me as I've always been very interested in both cameras and animals, but it hasn't all been wildlife and natural history.
 I've worked on a plethora of different productions over the years and continue to do so - from corporate live streams and events to promotional and branded content, plus I work occasionally on other genres of documentary and factual television.
 Alongside freelancing, I run a small production company with my partner Alex called Wild Films.
 We specialise in producing documentaries and branded content for outdoor and adventure organisations, plus we hire our specialist kit out to other productions.

 I live in Manchester and have bases in both Bristol and Scotland, so can work right across the UK - and indeed regularly do!
 With my own car and a full, clean driving license, I'm more than happy to travel wherever the story may be.
-I also hold a valid passport and have worked on productions around the world, so if you've got a shoot (in the UK or further afield) and need a cinematographer or shooting PD, drop me a line.
+I also hold a valid passport and have worked on productions around the world - so if you've got a shoot (in the UK or further afield) and need a cinematographer, shooting PD or drone pilot, drop me a line.